CellFateNucOrg/spot_quant/README.md

 # Use
 To do the quantification, first configure the parameters in spot_quant.sh:
 * `src_dirs=()`: List of one or more directories (separated by space or line)with raw images you want to quantify.
 * `filter_out=()`: Expression(s) (separated by space or line) to filter out specific files.
-If your input directory contains files other than your raw data, make sure to use this to filter out what should not be quantified.
+If your input directory contains files other than your raw data, make sure to use this option to filter out those files.
 * `props_c`: Which channel (starting from zero) to quantify.
 * `marker_c`: Which channel was used for the segmentation (i.e., to make the masks).
 * `masks_folder`: In which folder the masks are located, relative to the input directory containing the raw images.